hashicorp/terraform-google-terraform-enterprise-gke-hvd/README.md

 - `gcloud` CLI installed on workstation
 - `kubectl` CLI and `helm` CLI installed on workstation
 - `git` CLI and Visual Studio Code code editor installed on worksation are strongly recommended
-- GCP project that TFE will be deployed in
+- GCP project that TFE will be deployed in with permissions to provision these [resources](#resources) via Terraform CLI
-- (Optional) GCS bucket for [gcs remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will be used to manage the Terraform state of this TFE deployment (out-of-band from the TFE application) via Terraform CLI (Community Edition)
+- (Optional) GCS bucket for [GCS remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) that will be used to manage the Terraform state of this TFE deployment (out-of-band from the TFE application) via Terraform CLI (Community Edition)

 ### Networking